-[This post is obviously moot now that Cohost is dead, but I think it’s still relevant as commentary on the difficulty of creating a financially-sustainable social media site that is not venture-funded.
+[This post and its associated comments were originally published on Cohost.
+The post is obviously moot now that Cohost is dead, but I think it’s still relevant as commentary on the difficulty of creating a financially-sustainable social media site that is not venture-funded.
 Some people accused me of trying to guilt-trip people into supporting what was in reality a commercial venture, or of ignoring the financial naïvety and frequent stumbles of the Cohost staff.
 However, I remain firm in my conviction that with any social media site where users are customers, not the product, they are going to have to step up and pay something.]

 It’s hard out there to be a social media site.
 Tumblr is the latest high-profile casualty, put on life support after a failure to make it into a going concern.
 I haven’t used Tumblr in a while, but I read Cohost every day, and write something for it every week; it’s one of my favorite places on the Internet.
 I’m thus concerned that Cohost may at some point also end up on the scrap heap of failed social sites.